Loroark/Not_a_snake/README.md

 Overall

-In this game you steer blue dot and collect red dot.
+In this game you steer blue dot collect green dot and avoid red dot.
 That's all :)